 With the help of the National Police in Dnipro, the MyPolice team tested the app and received feedback from law enforcement.
-In 2016, the improved app was implemented with the Dnipro police.
 Prior to the main release, over 800 Dnipro police officers used and tested the app for 3 months.
 On August 24, MyPolice was officially launched in Dnipro city.

 In 2017, the MyPolice team faced two problems.
 The first one appeared in Mariupol, a city of the neighbor region to Dnipro.
 Some of the developers violated intellectual property rights and completely copied the app with all the functionality and visual design.
 The other problem was related to the name.
 According to Ukrainian national laws, it is prohibited to name private companies, firms, apps etc. with words and symbols of national governmental structures, which includes “police”.
 The team persevered and overcame these problems, with the new, upgraded app being named MyPol.
 Despite this name, the app is still known as MyPolice in other countries where it operates.